Integralist/integralist.co.uk/content/posts/python-security.md

 I suggest looking at the test suite (see below) to get an idea of how you would use the functions in this library.

+> [!NOTE]
-> Note: for a glossary of security terms, refer to [this document](https://docs.google.com/document/d/1qs3jEIQvocdVhSxCSPLF1BoLnp91aLnuUIasvl-maYo/edit?usp=sharing).
+> for a glossary of security terms, refer to [this document](https://docs.google.com/document/d/1qs3jEIQvocdVhSxCSPLF1BoLnp91aLnuUIasvl-maYo/edit?usp=sharing).

 ## Tests

 Before we look at the implementation of the library, let's take a moment to sift through its test suite.

+> [!NOTE]
-> Note: I named the library `secure` and have it running on a private PyPy instance.
+> I named the library `secure` and have it running on a private PyPy instance.
 This code is [made available via GitHub](https://github.com/Integralist/Python-Encryption).

 ```
 import pytest